Abhimanyu121/OpenWallet/README.md

 [Releases](https://github.com/Abhimanyu121/OpenWallet/releases/tag/alpha1)
 ## Aim
-Open wallet is an open source wallet with aim to bridge the gap between cryptocurrency world and common masses, it does so by reducing the complications of blockchain world and providing fiat like environment to the people in a highly secure way.
+Open wallet is an open source wallet with aim to bridge the gap between cryptocurrency world and common masses, it does so by reducing the complications of blockchain world and providing fiat like environment to the people in a highly secure wa without compromising the aspects of blockchain like competencies.
 ## Description
 Open wallet currently have three layers of technology to make the user experience a lot better and we  have a lot of others in roadmap
 1. Ropsten -In testing phase wallet uses ropsten as public ledger
 2. Matic -It provides one click solution to users to get faster transactions and at almost zero transaction fee.
 3. Moonpay - MoonPay is used as fiat to crypot interface for easy onboarding of new usrs.
 </br></t>__ To be added __
-4. NuCypher - NuCypher's superior proxy rencryption to send extra data of transaction in secure and decentralized manner.
+4. NuCypher - NuCypher's superior proxy rencryption to send extra data of transaction in secure and decentralized manner where only the end parties are able to see the infomation needed to be shared.
-5. Torus( or Shamir's algorithm) - To have truly secure and decentralized way to safe guard keys without having users to worry about them.
+5. Torus( or Shamir's algorithm) - To have truly secure and decentralized way to safe guard keys without having users to worry about them, uses googl, fabebook and other social media platofrms with OAuth support.
 </br>

 ## Features